Practicing Witchcraft as a Teenager

 I am forever seeing questions from teenagers who want to practice witchcraft or Wicca but don't want their parents to know about it.

 They usually keep it secret from their parents because of religious differences, or they feel their parents will think it's silly.
-I don't recommend keeping secrets from your parents but sometimes practicing on the down low is necessary.
+I don't recommend keeping secrets from your parents but sometimes practicing on the down-low is necessary.

 You will be out on your own soon enough—it won't hurt you to follow your parents' rules a little bit longer.
 Until then, hopefully these tips will make living under your parents' roof a little bit easier.

 Why do you want to practice witchcraft?
 Witchcraft is such a broad term anyway.
-So what exactly do you want to learn, who exactly do you want to worship.
+So what exactly do you want to learn, who exactly do you want to worship?
 There are so many options.

 I actually got into Wicca when I was about 15.
 I was for some reason obsessively researching superstitions and that led me to witchcraft.

 My mother was raised in a strictly religious Seventh Day Adventist household.
 I'm not sure if she ever really believed in God but she had become very anti-religious by the time I was born.
-Everything I learned about Christianity came from my grandparents who lived a couple states away and my friends who invited me to church with them after sleepovers.
+Everything I learned about Christianity came from my grandparents who lived a couple of states away and my friends who invited me to church with them after sleepovers.

 I was lucky enough to have the freedom to research and practice whatever religion I wanted.
-I still kept it on the down low because I figured she would think it was silly.
+I still kept it on the down-low because I figured she would think it was silly.